Tubefilter

-Tubefilter, Inc. is a privately held company based in Los Angeles, California that operates media businesses focusing on the online entertainment industry.
-Tubefilter is best known for Tubefilter News, a blog targeted at the fans, creators, producers, influencers, and distributors of streaming television and web series content.
+Tubefilter, Inc. is a privately held company based in Los Angeles, California, that operates media businesses focusing on the online entertainment industry.
+It publishes Tubefilter News, a blog targeted at the fans, creators, producers, influencers, and distributors of streaming television and web series content.

 Cited by

-Tubefilter News has been cited by Variety, and its staff have been quoted by the Washington Post, the Christian Science Monitor, The Wrap, and BusinessWeek, when covering the streaming television industry.
+Tubefilter News has been cited by Variety, and its staff have been quoted by The Washington Post, The Christian Science Monitor, The Wrap, and BusinessWeek, when covering the streaming television industry.
 It is ranked in the top 1,600 blogs worldwide according to Technorati.

 Other operations

 The company also operates and hosts the Streamy Awards, a weekly streaming television guide, and monthly web series meetups.
 In October 2009, Tubefilter acquired online entertainment and reviews site Tilzy.tv.

 Network

 Tubefilter offers blogs and services on its network including: